STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

   * You've already [installed Git and (probably) a Git client](block001_git-install.html).
   * You've already [registered a free GitHub account](cm001_course-intro-sw-install-account-signup.html#register-a-github-account).
 And provided your username to us.
   * You've confirmed that you can use command line Git and/or your Git client -- perhaps even RStudio! -- to [push, pull, etc. to/from GitHub](block003_git-config-credential-cache.html).
+Recall our [in-class hands on activity](block005_first-use-git-rstudio.html) where we tested all this.
   * You've logged in to [GitHub](https://github.com) ...
     - [switched over to the STAT545 Organization](https://help.github.com/articles/how-do-i-access-my-organization-account) ...
     - and confirmed that you can access a repository with your name on it.
 Example: a student named Jennifer Bryan should be able to access a repository named `zz_jennifer_bryan-coursework`.